-Caption: A solar cell's ability to convert sunlight to electric current is limited by the band gaps of the semiconductors from which it is made.
+Solar Spectrum vs. Energy (image) DOE/Lawrence Berkeley National Laboratory Caption A solar cell's ability to convert sunlight to electric current is limited by the band gaps of the semiconductors from which it is made.
 For example, semiconductors with wide band gaps respond to shorter wavelengths with higher energies (lower left).
 A semiconductor with an intermediate band has multiple band gaps and can respond to a range of energies (lower right).
 Credit Lawrence Berkeley National Laboratory Usage Restrictions None Disclaimer: AAAS and EurekAlert! are not responsible for the accuracy of news releases posted to EurekAlert! by contributing institutions or for the use of any information through the EurekAlert system.